RyderHe/FaceRecognition/README.md

 # FaceRecognition
-Udemy Zero To Mastery - FInal Project
+Udemy Zero To Mastery - Final Project

+Using React.js